-Every new Git repository needs a correctly configured .gitignore file, but writing one from scratch means remembering dozens of file patterns across every tool in your stack.
-This guide walks through generating one correctly, whether by hand or using a generator.
+Every new Git repository needs a properly configured .gitignore file, but writing one from scratch means remembering dozens of file patterns across every tool in your stack.
+Here's how to generate one correctly, whether by hand or with a generator.

 What You Need